n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Matrix/README.md

 ::: v-pre
 1. Select the credentials that you entered in the previous node.
 2. Select 'Room Member' from the ***Resource*** dropdown list.
 3. Select a room from the ***Room ID*** dropdown list.
-We will send invites to the members of this room.
+We will send an invite to the members of this room.
 4. Click on ***Execute Node*** to run the node.
 :::
 In the screenshot below, you will notice that the node returns the information of all the members in the room we specified.
 The output of this node will be passed on to the next nodes in the workflow.